msm-code/ghidralib/README.md

   ```
 </details>

-3. Process all calls to a function and get the parameters:
+3. Process all calls to a string deobfuscation function and get the parameters:

 ```python
 for call in Function("MyCustomCrypto").calls: